DevContainer Configuration for Codespaces

 --config '_config.yml,_config_dev.yml' \

-The Jekyll dev server starts automatically every time the container starts.
+The Jekyll dev server starts automatically every time the container starts (nohup keeps it alive after the hook returns; --force_polling makes file watching reliable over the Codespaces bind mount; logs land in /tmp/jekyll-serve.log).
 The site is available at http://localhost:4000 and forwarded automatically in VS Code and Codespaces.

 Forwarded Ports